kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_attest_junit.md

 ## Synopsis

 Report a junit attestation to an artifact or a trail in a Kosli flow.
+JUnit xml files are read from the `--results-dir` directory which defaults to the current directory.
+The xml files are automatically uploaded as `--attachments` via the `--upload-results` flag which defaults to `true`.

 The attestation can be bound to a trail using the trail name.